jango89/hibernate-minimal-logger/README.md

 1. Does a lot of things without asking what all users need.
 2. Store a lot of data in the heap, some of them are even strong references.
 3. Tightly coupled and not possible to extend.
-4. Usage of Hibernate-sessions can be seene everywhere.
+4. Usage of Hibernate-sessions can be seen everywhere.

 Instead this library,
-1. Helps us to activate only the metrics which are needed and not everything.
+1. Helps us to activate only the metrics which are needed.
-2. Enable or disable logging of Statistics type.
+2. Enable or disable logging of Statistics type (query time, row fetch count).
 3. Enable or disable storing and reporting of Statistics via Prometheus or similar time series database.
 4. Easy customizations using system properties.
 5. Injectable even on non-hibernate or non-spring projects by little tweaks.